COrtsJosep/strava-maps/README.md

 # strava-maps

-strava-maps is a tiny Flask app that lets you visualize the itineraries of all your Strava activities locally, without sharing your data with third parties, and free of charge.
+strava-maps is a tiny [Flask](https://flask.palletsprojects.com/en/stable/) app that lets you visualize the itineraries of all your [Strava](https://www.strava.com/) activities locally, without sharing your data with third parties, and free of charge.
 It is your data, after all!

 ## Installation

-Clone the repository, create a Python venv, install the required packages, and run the flask app.
+Clone the repository, create a Python venv, install the required packages, and run the [Flask](https://flask.palletsprojects.com/en/stable/) app.

 ## Usage